If your relationship is failing, here’s why.

 When you abandon yourself emotionally, physically, spiritually, financially, relationally and/or organizationally, you automatically make your partner responsible for you.
 Once you make another person responsible for your feelings of self-worth and well being, then you attempt to manipulate that person into loving you, approving of you and giving you what you want.
 The controlling behavior that results from self-abandonment creates huge relationship problems.

-The 6 Types of Self-Abandonment and How that Can Effect Your Relationship
+The 6 Types of Self-Abandonment and How that Can affect Your Relationship

 Let’s look at the various forms of self-abandonment and how they result in relationship conflict and power struggles, or in distance and disconnection.